 One of my favourite sci-fi concepts is time travel.
 I’ve been fascinated by the idea since I was a kid watching the 1960 movie The Time Machine, based on the book of the same name, which was book number 4 on My List.
 In that story, the Time Traveller is able to travel to the past and to the future with the use of his machine.

-I'm not 100% sure which theory of time H. G. Wells goes by in the book because he doesn't go that deep into an explanation, but it seems to me that he goes with a singular set timeline.
-Since the story is told mainly from his point of view, we aren't sure how much he affects the Eloi and Morlocks once he gets that far into the future, and if his travels there cause the timeline to branch or not.
-But anyways, it's a great book that popularized the concept of time travel.
+I’m not 100% sure which theory of time H. G. Wells goes by in the book because he doesn’t go that deep into an explanation, but it seems to me that he goes with a singular set timeline.
+Since the story is told mainly from the Time Traveller’s point of view, we aren’t sure how much he affects the Eloi and Morlocks once he gets that far into the future, and if his travels there cause the timeline to branch or not.
+But anyways, it’s a great book that popularized the concept of time travel.

 In this post I want to discuss a few different theories of time and time travel that I find absolutely fascinating.